How to Measure Delivery Performance: 9 KPIs and Metrics You Should Be Measuring

 +

-To calculate on-time delivery performance, use the following formula:
+To calculate on‑time delivery performance, use this formula:

 +